Volume 22 (2024)

 Abstract

-Mullā Ṣadrā’s most famous reason to prove the substantial movement (al-ḥarakat al-juharīyyah) is the one that persists in the existence of a special relation between accident ...
+Mullā Ṣadrā’s most famous reason to prove the substantial movement (al-ḥarakat al-juharīyyah) is the one that persists in the existence of a special relation between the ...
 Read More

 Nietzsche's "Will to Power": A Psychological Interpretation and its Ethical Implications